jacoberick/full-stack-app-with-react-and-a-REST-API/README.md

 ## Getting Started

-To get up and running with this project, run the following commands from the root of the folder that contains this README file.

-First, install the project's dependencies using `npm`.
+First, install the project's dependencies using `npm` in the api and client/my-react-app directories.

 ```
 npm install